 There should also be a focus on enabling them to manage themselves in arousing situations, so that, in time, they can make the right choice without needing direction for you.
 Many dogs will also need help to learn the correct social skills around other dogs.
 Your Labrador is an individual, with individual experiences and genetics that make them unique; their behavior modification plan should be as individual as they are.

 Don’t Be Afraid to Ask for Help

-You may have heard of several popular techniques for changing aggressive behaviour, including desensitisation and counter conditioning (DS/CC), differential reinforcement of incompatible behaviour (DRI), Behaviour Adjustment Therapy (BAT), Constructional Aggression Treatment (CAT), ‘teaching dogs’ and flooding.
+You may have heard of several popular techniques for changing aggressive behavior, including desensitisation and counter conditioning (DS/CC), differential reinforcement of incompatible behavior (DRI), Behavior Adjustment Therapy (BAT), Constructional Aggression Treatment (CAT), ‘teaching dogs’ and flooding.

 There are ethical arguments, claims of efficacy (or otherwise), and debate around all of them, although the least controversial and most widely regarded as effective is DS/CC, combined with DRI.